-The following is a summary of the provisions of Indian income Tax Act 1962 for determining the HRA exemption amount.These provisions are applicable for both current and previous assessment years.
+The following is a summary of the provisions of Indian income Tax Act 1962 for determining the HRA exemption amount.these provisions are applicable for both current assessment year 2015-2016 and for previous assessment year 2014-2015.
 If you are a salaried individual and is already aware of the provisions, you may directly proceed to use our HRA Calculator for ascertaining the non-taxable portion of HRA received from your employer.
-You may also ascertain your tax liability by using the Income Tax Slab rates for the current assessment year.

 HRA Provisions under Indian Income Tax Act

 As per Section 10(13A) of the Indian income Tax Act 1962 and Rule 2A of the Income Tax Rules, House Rent Allowance (HRA) received from the employer is exempt from tax to the extent of the least of the following: